edockter/IUPUI-CIT31200-Site/README.txt

 Your assignment submission consists of three components:

-A ZIP file that contains ALL of the source code for your updated site (please ensure the site’s local root folder is the root of the ZIP file)
+A ZIP file that contains ALL of the source code for your updated site (please ensure the siteâ€™s local root folder is the root of the ZIP file)
-A link to the website’s home page on the university-provided webserver (please make sure the link you input on the assignment page is clickable)
+A link to the websiteâ€™s home page on the university-provided webserver (please make sure the link you input on the assignment page is clickable)
 A screenshot of your contact form in an Internet Explorer simulator